 L.O.V.E.: Social Justice Immersion Experiences

-As Manhattan College's social justice immersion program, LOVE provides opportunities for students to learn about justice issues in the communities that are most impacted by them.
+LOVE Trips constitute a significant part of Manhattan College's social justice immersion program, and they provide students with opportunities to learn about Catholic Social Teaching in the communities that are most impacted by the justice issues.

 • LOVE Program: Social Justice Immersion Experiences

-LOVE is Manhattan College’s social justice immersion program.
-Participants learn about social justice in preparation for their experience.
+LOVE Trips (Lasallian Outreach Volunteer Experience) form Manhattan College’s social justice immersion program.
+Participants learn about social justice and Catholic Social Teaching in preparation for their experience to concretely express the 5 core Lasallian values.
 On the trips, students are immersed in the local community through experiences with partner organizations.
 Students are encouraged to bring what they experience back to campus to engage in local service and advocacy.

 What is LOVE?

-The LOVE program brings Manhattan College students to a specific place to meet with community & nonprofit organizations, and spend the whole day engaging with justice issues relevant to the residents who live there.
+The LOVE program (Lasallian Outreach Volunteer Experience) brings Manhattan College students to a specific place to meet with community & nonprofit organizations, and spend the whole day engaging with justice issues relevant to the residents who live there.
 Our evenings are spent together in group reflections.
-Participants engage in simple living and are encourage to step outside of their comfort zones.
+Participants engage in simple living and are encouraged to step outside of their comfort zones.

 Experiences

-Join us for an upcoming LOVE social justice immersion experience.
+Join us for an upcoming LOVE social justice immersion experiences.

-• The cost to participate will be $1,000 and includes all meals, lodging, travel & activities.
-There will be opportunities for both group & individual fundraising efforts to help offset the cost.
+• The cost to participate will be $40 and includes all meals, lodging, travel & activities.
 If you have any questions or concerns about trip finances please email love@manhattan.edu

 • Applicant must be a Manhattan College student in good academic and judicial standing with the college and good financial standing with the LOVE program.